Columbus Community Hospital

 Mammography is a noninvasive type of imaging that uses a low-dose X-ray system to examine changes in breast tissue.
 Standard mammograms produce images in the two-dimensional space.

-3-D mammography (also called tomosynthesis) is a system in which the X-ray tube moves in an arc over the breast during the exposure, creating a series of thin image "slices" through the breast that physicians can scroll through for a comprehensive 3-D image overview.
+3-D mammography (also called tomosynthesis) is a system in which the X-ray tube moves in an arc over the breast during the exposure.
+It creates a series of thin image "slices" through the breast that physicians can scroll through for a comprehensive 3-D image overview.

 The new Siemens MAMMOMAT Revelation with 50° Wide-Angle Tomosynthesis at Columbus Community Hospital provides comfortable and reliable 3-D exams.